 Facilitating adviser charges

 The process of facilitating your adviser charge should be as simple and straightforward as possible.
-The facilitation agreement sets out the terms under which we we’ll facilitate a charge on behalf of your client.
-This includes the payment of the charge and, most importantly, that if your client cancels or stops the payment of the charge they may still be liable to pay the charge to you under the terms of your agreement with them.
+The facilitation agreement outlines the terms for paying a charge on behalf of your client.
+It also specifies that if your client cancels or stops the payment of the charge, they may still be liable to pay it to you under the terms of your agreement with them.

-However, the facilitation agreement is not a replacement for any adviser charging agreement you have with your client.
+However, the facilitation agreement isn't a replacement for any adviser charging agreement you have with your client.

 How to use our facilitation agreement